JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus.md

 <figcaption>Fig. 11 — <em>The garden area of ​​the Tomb.</em></figcaption>
 </figure>

 The Garden Tomb, shown in Fig. 11, is a present-day site where Jesus' tomb is believed to have been.
-However, although this location has some plausibility with the site described in _The Urantia Book_, being a place located in the new quarter, to the north, where the book tells us that Joseph of Arimathea owned a garden ([UB 188:1.2](/en/The_Urantia_Book/188#p1_2)), the reality is that this is where the coincidences end.
+However, although this location has some plausibility with the site described in _The Urantia Book_, being a place located in the new quarter, to the north, where the book tells us that Joseph of Arimathea owned a garden (<a id="a114_323"></a>[UB 188:1.2](/en/The_Urantia_Book/188#p1_2)), the reality is that this is where the coincidences end.
 As can be seen in the model, which reflects the present physiognomy of the tomb[^2], the surroundings are not shown correctly, since this should have been a lush plantation full of trees and vegetables, with some bunkers.
 Therefore, the model has too many buildings and lacks vegetation, stone walls and paths.
-But even more importantly, the Garden Tomb does not face east but is oriented north-south, and it is not placed in the model on the eastern side of a road; instead, the only road provided in the model runs west of the tomb ([UB 189:4.6](/en/The_Urantia_Book/189#p4_6)).
+But even more importantly, the Garden Tomb does not face east but is oriented north-south, and it is not placed in the model on the eastern side of a road; instead, the only road provided in the model runs west of the tomb (<a id="a114_960"></a>[UB 189:4.6](/en/The_Urantia_Book/189#p4_6)).
 It is highly unlikely that the famous Garden Tomb was the burial place of Jesus.

 <figure id="Figure_12" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus/11-fortaleza-antonia.jpg">
 <figcaption>Fig. 12 — <em>The Crucifixion Site, or Golgotha, where the Chapel of the Holy Sepulchre is located, with the Antonia Fortress in the background.</em></figcaption>
 </figure>

 Fig. 12 and 13 show the rock of Golgotha, where crucifixions, including that of Jesus, took place.
 It was located outside the city walls and to the right of the Ephraim Road.
 As can be seen, the distance separating the Antonia Fortress from Golgotha, the route that the crucified ones had to take when carrying the cross, was not very far.
-According to _The Urantia Book_, this location cannot possibly be correct ([UB 187:1.4](/en/The_Urantia_Book/187#p1_4)).
+According to _The Urantia Book_, this location cannot possibly be correct (<a id="a121_415"></a>[UB 187:1.4](/en/The_Urantia_Book/187#p1_4)).
 Golgotha ​​should be outside the city walls, yes, but much further north, for we are told that they left through the Damascus Gate and traveled a stretch of the northern road to reach Golgotha.
 The present Damascus Gate should not confuse the reader, for it is located in the third northern wall, which was built long after Jesus.
 It is clear that the present chapel of the Holy Sepulchre has nothing to do with the site of Jesus' crucifixion, but rather with the replacement of an ancient temple to Aphrodite with a Christian temple.

 <figure id="Figure_13" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus/12-golgota.jpg">